 Domestic agencies in major tech hubs charge premium prices reflecting local costs.
 While offering native language communication and same time zone collaboration, the 3-4x price premium rarely delivers proportionally better results for straightforward MVP development.

-Western agencies make sense for enterprise clients with large budgets, complex compliance requirements, or when in-person collaboration is essential.
-For bootstrapped startups, the quality difference doesn't justify paying $50,000 when $15,000 produces similar outcomes.
+Makes sense for: Enterprise clients with large budgets, complex compliance requirements, or when in-person collaboration is essential.

 Realistic Timeline Expectations